nephriteagain/quizcrew/client/PRIVACY_POLICY.md

 - Usage data and analytics
 - Location information (if enabled)
 - Communication records and correspondence
+- Camera access for capturing photos and images (if enabled)

 ### 3.2 Sensitive Personal Information
 We may collect sensitive personal information only with your explicit consent or when legally permitted, including: